I just posted the text below on Quiltville Chat but decided after doing it that it deserved a wider readership - so here it is.

 New Granddaughter and Quilting Progress

 I had time for dinner at a cute little restaurant, The Fickle Pickle in Roswell, with my nephew, his wife and their new baby, Sofie.
-Here they are with the quilt I had just given them for her -
+Here they are with the quilt I had just given them for her - Yes, Sofie has red hair - hopefully it will be as beautiful as her mom's!

-Lillian's quilt I have eight more stars to piece and the outside border to finish piecing.
+I did get a little quilting done while I was in GA.
+I have started a quilt for Lillian - I have eight more stars to piece and the outside border to finish piecing.
 Those stars are hard for me to get just right, so I have taken a little break from it and have been working on my Grandmother's Flower Garden.
-I now have 25 out of probably 91 flowers - Grandmother's Flower Garden with this on our bed I have a better idea of how far I have to go!
+I now have 25 out of probably 91 flowers - with this on our bed I have a better idea of how far I have to go!
 I am sure after this weekend I will be getting back to Lillian's quilt, but this weekend we are going to DC to see 2 Braves' games, then back home Sunday night and the probably to Richmond for the last Richmond Braves' game Monday afternoon.
 I see more GFG flowers being made on these trips!

 Monday, August 11, 2008